-Tranche D ebt Amount Maturity Date Interest Rates Senior Note, Series A \$ 50,000 July 15, 2021 4.44% Senior Note, Series B 100,000 July 15, 2024 4.98% Senior Note, Series C 60,000 July 15, 2026 5.13% Senior Note, Series D \$ 40,000 July 15, 2029 5.38%
+Tranche De bt Amount Maturity Date Interest Rates Senior Note, Series A \$ 50,000 July 15, 2021 4.44% Senior Note, Series B 100,000 July 15, 2024 4.98% Senior Note, Series C 60,000 July 15, 2026 5.13% Senior Note, Series D \$ 40,000 July 15, 2029 5.38%

-The Company incurred approximately \$1.1 million of debt issuance costs in connection with the private placement.
-On August 10, 2018, the Company finalized an amended and restated intercreditor agreement related to this private placement to more closely align certain covenants and definitions with the terms under the 2017 amended and restated Credit Agreement and incurred approximately \$0.5 million of additional issuance costs.
+The Company incurred \$1.1 million of debt issuance costs in connection with the private placement.
+On August 10, 2018, the Company finalized an amended and restated intercreditor agreement related to this private placement to more closely align certain covenants and definitions with the terms under the 2017 amended and restated Credit Agreement and incurred \$0.5 million of additional issuance costs.
 These costs are presented as a direct deduction from the debt on the face of the consolidated balance sheets.
-Interest expense related to the Senior Notes approximated \$3.1 million and \$3.1 million for the periods ended March 30, 2018 and March 31, 2019, respectively.
+Interest expense related to the Senior Notes for both the three and nine months ended September 28, 2018 and September 30, 2019 was \$3.1 million and \$9.3 million, respectively.
 The amortization of debt issuance costs and interest expense are recorded in "Interest expense" on the consolidated statements of income.
-The Company made interest payments related to the Senior Notes of approximately \$6.2 million and \$6.2 million during the periods ended March 30, 2018 and March 31, 2019.
-Interest payable of approximately \$5.7 million and \$2.6 million is recorded in "Accrued expenses and other current liabilities" on the consolidated balance sheets at December 31, 2018 and March 31, 2019, respectively, related to the Senior Notes.
+The Company made interest payments related to the Senior Notes for both the three and nine months ended September 28, 2018 and September 30, 2019 of \$6.2 million and \$12.4 million, respectively.
+Interest payable of \$5.7 million and \$2.6 million is recorded in "Accrued expenses and other current liabilities" on the consolidated balance sheets at December 31, 2018 and September 30, 2019, respectively, related to the Senior Notes.

 The Credit Agreement and private placement includes various covenants, including restrictions on indebtedness, liens, acquisitions, investments or dispositions, payment of dividends and maintenance of certain financial ratios and conditions.
-The Company was in compliance with these covenants at December 31, 2018 and March 31, 2019.
+The Company was in compliance with these covenants at December 31, 2018 and September 30, 2019.

 The Company also has in place several secondary bank credit lines for issuing letters of credit, principally for foreign contracts, to support performance and completion guarantees.
-Letters of credit commitments outstanding under these bank lines aggregated approximately \$223.0 million and \$227.7 million at December 31, 2018 and March 31, 2019, respectively.
+Letters of credit commitments outstanding under these bank lines aggregated \$223.0 million and \$220.6 million at December 31, 2018 and September 30, 2019, respectively.

-Using a discounted cash flow technique that incorporates a market interest yield curve with adjustments for duration, optionality, and risk profile, the Company has determined that the fair value (level 2) of its debt approximates the carrying value.
-Refer to "Note 18 - Fair Value of Financial Instruments" for the definition of level 2 of the fair value hierarchy.
+Using a discounted cash flow technique that incorporates a market interest yield curve with adjustments for duration, optionality, and risk profile, the Company estimated the fair value (level 2) of its senior notes at September 30, 2019 approximates \$269.3 million.
+See "Note 17 - Fair Value of Financial Instruments" for the definition of level 2 of the fair value hierarchy.